popany/popany.github.io/_posts/2019-11-1-Learn-A-Primer-on-Memory-Consistency-and-Cache-Coherence.md

 ---
 layout: post
-title: Study notes - A Primer on Memory Consistency and Cache Coherence
+title: Learn - A Primer on Memory Consistency and Cache Coherence
 ---

 ## 1. Introduction to Consistency and Coherence